634 Nedderman Hall

 Biomedical Engineering Master of Science Degree Program

-Jointly offered by The University of Texas at Arlington and The University of Texas Southwestern Medical Center, the Master of Science in Biomedical Engineering program prepares students for careers requiring skills in research, development, and teaching in a variety of settings in industry, hospitals, research facilities of educational and medical institutions, and government regulatory agencies.
+The goal of the program is to prepare students for bioengineering careers requiring skills in research, development, and teaching in a variety of settings in industry, in hospitals, in research facilities of educational and medical institutions and in government regulatory agencies.
 Internships are aimed to further prepare students for careers in the bioengineering industry.

 - Biomaterials/Tissue Engineering

 - Medical Imaging

 - Protein Engineering